 Agano ware Agano yaki

-Lightweight ceramics with a thin build derived from tea ceremony culture
+derived from the tea ceremony culture

 What is Agano ware ?

 Agano Ware is a form of ceramics and porcelain produced around the town of Fukuchi in Tagawa County,

 Fukuoka Prefecture.
 The characteristics of Agano Ware are its highly dignified texture, lightweight properties and light production, stemming from its development as a tea bowl for use in tea ceremonies.

 The foot on the base is tall, producing a bachi-kodai (Shamisen plectrum base) shape with an extended fringe.
 It can be said that another characteristic of Agano Ware is that many different types of enamel used, such as blue-green enamel, iron enamel, white-brown enamel, and transparent enamel, producing a diversity of vessels with different colors, textures, luster and patterns.
 The typical enamel used in Agano Ware is green rust enamel using oxidized copper, which has an attractive vivid blue color.
 Ceramics using iron enamel have a feel like that of yuzu peel, and mottled enamel finishes the unglazed pottery with an individualistic texture that has an evenly lined grain that seems to have been eaten by insects.
 While there are an infinite variety of vessels, they all boast a shared grace and sublime quality that highlights the wonder of their contents.

 Agano Ware is said to have begun in 1602 when Tadaoki HOSOKAWA, the lord of the Kokura Domain famous for being a master of the tea ceremony taught by Sen no Rikyu, invited Sonkai (whose name was later changed to Agano Kizo Takakuni), a potter from Korea’s Joseon Dynasty, who built a climbing kiln in Agano in Buzen Province.